 As a general rule of thumb, aiming to save about one-third of your projected future college costs is a good goal.
 This assumes you can cover the remaining two-thirds with current income, including scholarship funds and student loans.

 Once you’ve contributed funds to your 529 account, you must decide how to invest them.
-Typically, you have two options: 1) age-based and enrollment date portfolios or 2) static portfolios.
+Typically, you have two main options: age-based portfolios or static portfolios.

 Age-based and enrollment date portfolios